bhaskatripathi/llmLeaderboard360/README.md

 1. Run the script:
    python leaderboard_viewer.py
 2. Open the provided URL in your web browser to access the Gradio interface.
 3. Use the dropdown menu to select different leaderboards and view the corresponding data and visualizations.

-## Note

-This application scrapes data from Scale.com.
-Please ensure you comply with Scale.com's terms of service and use this tool responsibly.

 ## Contributing